 As a limited-edition, hard-bound, 109-page volume, Chip Dewing: At Home in the Landscape chronicles and documents the highly contextual work of this contemporary American architect.
 Dewing’s early design work focused heavily on the renovation of historic structures.
-His more projects honor past architectural styles while integrating the requirements of contemporary lifestyles.
-In all cases, he has strived to respond to the broader context of the site and its architectural heritage.
-The projects selected for this book underscore the importance of integrating a building to its surroundings regardless of its style or program.
-As such the book’s title, At Home in the Landscape, was carefully chosen as an introduction to the pages within.
-The book contains several original essays, an Introduction by Mark Schmid, AIA, and 20 projects selected by Dewing—all completed between 1992–2020.
-The book is printed on 100# premium matte Forest Stewardship Council-certified paper and bound in a hardcover layflat format.
+Dewing’s later work fuses past architectural styles with more contemporary approaches—while thoughtfully and oftentimes elegantly integrating the projects’ contexts and programmatic requirements.
+In all cases, Dewing strived to respond to the broader context of the site and its architectural heritage.
+Regardless of the aesthetics, the projects selected for this book underscore the importance of integrating architecture into its surroundings.
+As such, the book’s subtitle, At Home in the Landscape, was carefully chosen as an introduction to the projects featured.
+The book contains several original essays, an Introduction by Mark Schmid, AIA, and 20 projects selected by Dewing, myself and the editor—all completed between 1992–2020.
+The book is printed on 100# premium matte Forest Stewardship Council (FSC)-certified paper and bound in a hardcover layflat format.
+Along with being FSC certified, the paper is acid-free, which ensures the long-term preservation of the book and our environment.
+The book was printed in the U.S., which reduced the shipping distance and carbon required for transport.
 The book design was inspired by British minimalist graphic design—most notably the work of William Hall—formed by Hall and Nicholas Barba when they left the architectural studio of John Pawson in 2003.
 Because the book is printed using on-demand production techniques (versus a larger run), the resources required to produce the book are more accurately managed.

 Over the course of his practice, Dewing saw the architectural design profession grow increasingly aware of the tremendous impact a building has on both local and broader environments.
-While he has embraced the development of the many tools available to lower a building’s impact, he was keenly aware that unless the design is sited carefully and the envelope detailed properly, any gains toward sustainability may be lost.
+While Dewing embraced many tools available to lower a building’s impact, he was keenly aware that unless the design is sited carefully and unless the envelope is detailed properly, any gains toward sustainability may be lost.

 In the closing section, there are three big lessons that Dewing shares in an Afterword.
 The first is to Address the site; the second is to Convey a sense of place, and the third is to Communicate a sense of arrival.
-Dewing shares these key lessons as steps away from the firm that he boldly co-founded.
-With a special focus on addressing, conveying, and communicating—there are certainly lessons embedded in Dewing’s architectural practice—but moreover, there is a sense of care, attention, and delight.
-In this way, according to his clients, Dewing helped establish an “ethos” that served to propel DSK towards a vast mix of projects.
+Dewing shares these key lessons as he steps away from the firm that he co-founded.
+With a special focus on addressing, conveying, and communicating—there are certainly lessons embedded in Dewing’s architectural practice and thus the book itself—but moreover, there is a sense of care, attention, and delight.
+In this way, according to his clients, Dewing helped establish an “ethos” that served to propel the present-day DSK towards a vast mix of architecture and planning projects nationwide.